-Note 17.
+Note 18.
 Coronavirus (COVID-19) Pandemic

 Judgement has been exercised in considering the impacts that the Coronavirus (COVID-19) pandemic has had, or may have, on the company based on known information.
-This consideration extends to the nature of the services offered, customers, supply chain, staffing and geographic regions in which the company operates.
+This consideration extends to the nature of the services offered, customers, suppliers, staffing and geographic regions in which the company operates.
 The Coronavirus (COVID-19) pandemic resulted in interruptions to the services provided by the company during the reporting period.
-The company sought and received JobKeeper support in accordance with the Coronavirus Economic Response Package (Payments and Benefits) Rules 2020.
 Other than as addressed in specific notes, there does not currently appear to be either any significant impact upon the financial statements or any significant uncertainties with respect to events or conditions which may impact the company unfavourably as at the reporting date or subsequently as a result of the Coronavirus (COVID-19) pandemic.

-Note 18.
+Note 19.
 Events after the reporting period